A cool hike on NYCDEP land with great views. Hopefully, a fire tower resurrection to come.

 Soon you’ll reach the first of three views which is below the summit.
 It is reached at about 1.7-miles from the start.

 In the limited NW view, one sees Betts Hill up front between the trees.
 To the left, with the leaves down, you can see the partial mass of Boomhower Hill.
 Behind and a bit right of Betts is Big Tom Mountain.
 Hollister Hill sits to the left of Betts Hill and behind the ridge of Boomhower Hill.
-Dozens of other peaks and pastures can be seen in the valley and horizon.
+You can see dozens of other peaks and pastures in the valley and horizon.

 From the view, it is a quick climb to the summit, which is reached at 1.9-miles from the trailhead.
 You’ll find remains of the fire tower, including its foundation, cut telephone poles, and a rough stove on the summit.